“Less than 10 countries worldwide fluoridate more than 50% of their water supplies – so why do we have it here in Australia?”

-Guy: Unless you live under a rock or watch too much daytime TV, you probably know there’s an ongoing debate on whether we should be drinking our tap water (mainly because of fluoride).
-From dumbing our intelligence down through our pineal gland to causing cancer, fluoride is under the microscope and it all feels a little X-Files.
+Stu: Unless you live under a rock you probably know there’s an ongoing debate on whether we should be drinking our tap water (mainly because of fluoride).
+From dumbing our intelligence down through our pineal gland and links to chronic disease, fluoride is under the microscope and it all feels a little X-Files.
 Just type in ‘fluoride side effects’ into google and you will see what I mean.
 What does concern me though is that most of Continental Europe does not fluoridate water.
 You can view the list here.
 So when Naturopath Tania Flack started to research the state on Sydney/Australia water and came back with this post, I was trying to figure out if I was completely shocked or actually not surprised at all!
 Either way, this is why I avoid drinking Australian tap water.
 Over to Tania…

 The state of Australian tap water